gvwilson/sys-tutorial/README.md

-# Systems Administration for the Weary
+# Systems Administration for the Weary Data Scientist

 -   Please see [the website][site] to view the current version of this tutorial.